fooof-tools/fooof/doc/api.rst

 Base Object
 ~~~~~~~~~~~

-The PSD object is the base object for the model, and can be used to fit individual power spectra.
+The SpectralModel object is the base object for the model, and can be used to fit individual power spectra.

 .. autosummary::
    :toctree: generated/

-   PSD
+   SpectralModel

 Group Object
 ~~~~~~~~~~~~

-The PSDGroup object allows for parameterizing groups of power spectra.
+The SpectralGroupModel object allows for parameterizing groups of power spectra.

 .. autosummary::
    :toctree: generated/

-   PSDGroup
+   SpectralGroupModel

 Object Utilities
 ~~~~~~~~~~~~~~~~